apache/hudi/rfc/rfc-56/rfc-56.md

 At present, Hudi implements an optimized OCC (Optimistic Concurrency Control) based on timeline to ensure data consistency, integrity and correctness between multi-writers.
 However, the related conflict detection is performed before commit metadata and after the data writing is completed.
-If this detection was failed, it would lead to a waste of cluster resources because computing and writing were finished already.
+If any conflict is detected, it would lead to a waste of cluster resources because computing and writing were finished already.
 To solve this problem, this RFC design an early conflict detection mechanism based on the existing Hudi marker mechanism.
-There are some subtle differences in early conflict detection work flow between different types of marker matainers.
+There are some subtle differences in early conflict detection work flow between different types of marker maintainers.

 For direct markers, we will list necessary marker files directly and do conflict checking before the writers creating markers and before starting to write corresponding data file.
 For the timeline-server based markers, we just get the the result of marker conflict checking before the writers creating markers and before starting to write corresponding data file.
-The conflicts are asynchronously and periodically checked.
+The conflicts are asynchronously and periodically checked so that the writing conflicts can be detected as early as possible.
 Both writers may still write the data files of the same file slice, until the conflict is detected in the next round of checking.

-So that the writing conflicts can be detected as early as possible.
 What's more?
 We can stop writing earlier because of early conflict detection and release the resources to cluster, improving resource utilization.

 ## Background
 As we know, Transactions and multi-writers of data lakes are becoming the key characteristics of building LakeHouse